bramus/yummy/README.md

 3) Import `yummy.sql` in a MySQL database of choice to create the necessary tables.
 4) Point your browser to `index.php` and continue with the installation.

-## Upgrading from 2.0
+## Upgrading from 2.1 or older

-Unfortunately Yummy 2.1 is not a drop in replacement as the DB schema has changed a tad.
+Unfortunately Yummy 2.1.1 is not a drop in replacement as the DB schema has changed a tad.
 You'll need to re-import a Delicious export for this version to work properly.

 ## Note